Overman Wheel Company: Decline

 Overman had contracted with the Spalding sports equipment company as their sole bicycle distributor.
 This worked well for a few years, but by about 1892 or 1893, the two companies had a serious falling out.
 The two companies first brought lawsuits against each other for thousands of dollars.
 Then they began competing head-to-head for the sporting goods market.
-The Spalding company started making their own line of bicycles in their own factory in Chicopee Falls, and the Overman company entered the sporting goods market with baseballs, bats, footballs, and boxing gloves, "everything in the sporting goods line that the Spaldings made."
+The Spalding company started making their own line of bicycles in their own factory in Chicopee Falls, and the Overman company entered the sporting goods market with baseballs, bats, Indian clubs, footballs, and boxing gloves, "everything in the sporting goods line that the Spaldings made."

 Spalding wasn't the only new competition faced by Overman.
 In 1896, there was simultaneously a bicycle craze and an economic slump, such that hundreds of manufacturers got into the bicycle business.
 People were buying bicycles, "whether they could afford them or not".
 This created a massive over-production, followed by a crash in bicycle prices.
 Despite this competition, Overman held firm to its $100 bicycle prices, which hurt sales.

 By December 1897, the company, facing bankruptcy, was in debt for over a half-million dollars, their shops closed, and hundreds of employees were thrown out of work.
 Creditors extended a last-minute effort to revive the company on January 1, 1898.
 By May 1899, the company was desperately trying to regain market share by slashing bicycle prices down to $40.

 A fire broke out at the Overman factory on November 23, 1899, creating considerable fire and water damage.
 Overman sold his bicycle business to the Stevens Arms & Tool Co. of Chicopee Falls, MA in 1900.